cideM/dotfiles/README.md

 ## Things That Don't Work So Well

 -   Visual Studio Code (VSC) when installed through Nix requires [patching](https://discourse.nixos.org/t/vs-code-liveshare/7022) for the Liveshare feature to work
-    -   `clj-kondo` for VSC requires `openjdk` and it obviously only picks it up under a non-nix path -> `brew install openjdk`.
-Visual Studio Code is generally best installed through the native package manager
     -   [ ] https://github.com/MicrosoftDocs/live-share/issues/3501
     -   [ ] https://github.com/NixOS/nixpkgs/issues/41189
 -   Alacritty doesn't work with OpenGL on **Arch**: